 All PhD applications are made under the PhD in Management programme and you may choose to remain on this or change to a PhD in Accounting or Finance at the end of your first year.

-This programme has a September entry date.
+This programme has a September entry date, except for the Carbon Emissions project which has a January 2017 entry date.

 |Entry date||Application deadline|